abiodun0/django-bucketlist-application/README.md

 * [Django Rest Framework] - Django REST framework is a powerful and flexible toolkit for building Web APIs
 * [jQuery] - jQuery is a fast, small, and feature-rich JavaScript library

+### API Documentation
+Django REST framework with swagger was used to document the API which can be viewed [here](http://django-bucketlist.herokuapp.com/api/v1/docs/)

 ### Installation
 You can go to the website here and signup for an [here](http://django-bucketlist.herokuapp.com/)